projectacrn/acrn-hypervisor/doc/developer-guides/GVT-G-porting.rst

 VM can be assigned one instance of a vGPU.
 The guest OS graphic driver needs only minor modifications to drive the vGPU adapter in a VM.
-Every vGPU instance adopts the full HW GPU's acceleration capability for media, 3D renderingi, and display.
+Every vGPU instance adopts the full HW GPU's acceleration capability for media, 3D rendering, and display.

 ACRN-GT refers to the glue layer between the ACRN hypervisor and GVT-g core device model.
 It works as the agent of hypervisor-related services.